SeanMcGrath/lynx-google/README.md

-## lynx-google
+# lynx-google
 A simple shell script that opens a lynx instance showing the Google search reults for any terms that follow the name of the script.
+Useful for quickly executing searches in a command-line environment.

-Example:
+#### Example:

 `chmod +x lynx-google`

 `lynx-google search the web`